Harry Triguboff

-Harry Oskar Triguboff (born 3 March 1933) is an Australian billionaire real estate developer, and one of Australia's richest people.
+Harry Oskar Triguboff (born 3 March 1933) is an Australian billionaire real estate developer and one of Australia's richest people.
 He is the founder and managing director of Meriton and is known as "high-rise Harry".

 Early life and education

-Triguboff was born on 3 March 1933 in Dalian (Darien at the time), Liaoning, Republic of China.
+Triguboff was born on 3 March 1933 in Dalian (Dairen at the time), Kwantung Leased Territory.
 He was the son of Russian Jewish parents, Moshe and Frida.
 His father moved to China in 1916 to escape antisemitism in the Russian Empire.

 Triguboff grew up in the Jewish community in Tianjin, in the British and American concessions.
 His father established a store that traded wool, silk and leather.
 In 1937, during the Second Sino-Japanese War, the Imperial Japanese Army invaded the city.
 The foreign concessions were initially left untouched, but following the invasion of Pearl Harbor in 1941 the British and American residents were placed into internment camps.
 The Russian residents subsequently "seized the opportunity to take over trade in and out of China".
 Triguboff's father opened four more stores and acquired 20 apartments, as well as a summer residence in Beidaihe.
 He helped distribute the textiles that had been seized by the Japanese to buyers in northern China.
 In 1946, after the war's end, he was convicted of collaboration with the Japanese for allegedly selling leather goods and scrap metal to the Japanese government.
 However, the following year he was acquitted on appeal to the Supreme Court of the Republic of China.

 In 1946, Triguboff's family obtained landing permission for Australia, after being refused visas to Canada and the United States.
 He and his brother were sent to Sydney in 1948, but the Australian government attempted to exclude them from the country over concerns about their father's war-time activities.
 Osmond Charles Fuhrman, the Australian consul in Shanghai at the time, estimated that their father had a net worth of up to US$4 million.
 Triguboff was ultimately allowed into the country and was educated at the Scots College, Sydney.
 He later graduated with a degree in textiles from the University of Leeds in England, before working in textile businesses in Israel and South Africa.

 He returned to Australia in 1950 and became an Australian citizen in 1961.
 He ran various businesses, including running a taxi fleet and owning a milk round in Chatswood.
 He tried selling real estate and worked as an assistant to a lecturer at university.
 He then bought some land in Roseville and hired a builder to begin building his house.
 The builder failed to complete the work and Triguboff finished the job himself, learning from his mistakes.